 A brief comment on the terms: "segment," "interval," and "period."
 We correctly speak of a segment of a line, but of an interval of numbers, and not a segment of numbers.
 Regarding time, there is no standard terminology about whether to say interval of time or period of time, although the latter is more popular.
 The measure of a period of time is called a "duration."
-Duration is what we should mean when we speak of the amount of time.

 2. What Is an Event?